24 days Seoul to Osaka

 Day 12 – Jeju Island & Seoul- Tokyo:

-Today, you will fly back to Seoul and then onto Tokyo where you will meet your Adventure Leader in the lobby of the hostel at 10am, where you’ll drop off your luggage, have a briefing, discuss the itinerary and get to know the group.
+Meet your Adventure Leader in the lobby of the hostel at 10am, where you’ll drop off your luggage, have a briefing, discuss the itinerary and get to know the group.

 Then, you will visit the Tokyo Metropolitan Government Building and have a chance to take in Tokyo’s stunning skyline.
 Enjoy a full view of Tokyo from 202 meters above the ground!
 This building houses the headquarters of the Tokyo Metropolitan Government, which governs the 23 wards of Tokyo.